petrfilip/simple-docker/README.md

 1. clone repository
 2. run docker-compose up
-3. open web browser at localhost:8080
+3. open web browser at localhost:80 (also it works without port usage)

 MySQL database is included.